 The understanding of blood flow in health and disease is a central research topic in Engineering and Medicine.
 Typical diseases affecting or affected by blood flow are cancer, hypertension, diabetes and malaria.
 My group is developing advanced models and software to characterise particulate blood flow in capillary networks, tumour vasculature and the retina.
 Most of the blood flow modelling in my group is microscopic, which means that blood cells and their flow-induced deformations are resolved.
 This requires fluid-structure interaction algorithms, such as lattice Boltzmann, finite elements and immersed boundaries.

 - R. Enjalbert, D. Hardman, T Krüger, M.O.
 Bernabeu.
-Vessel compression biases red blood cell partitioning at bifurcations in a haematocrit-dependent manner: implications for tumour blood flow.
+Compressed vessels bias red blood cell partitioning at bifurcations in a hematocrit-dependent manner: Implications in tumor blood flow.
 PNAS 118, e2025236118 (2021) bioRxiv, PNAS

 Complex flow modelling

 There is no unique and clear definition of “complex flows”.
 It can be understood as a research field involving fluid flow coupled with additional physical mechanisms, such as diffusion, surface tension (capillary effects), phase change (e.g. boiling) and particle growth/precipitation out of solution.
 In the BioFM group, the unifying element is the lattice-Boltzmann method (see our book).